futurehomeno/fimp-api/device_services/specific/doorman.md

 - cmd.doorman_param.set

-    Sets Doorman's parameters.
-For the valid `parameter_id` values and what they mean, check with corresponding version of Doorman cluster implementation.
-Some examplary parameters are:
+    Sets configuration parameter from the [list](#configuration-parameters).
+For the valid `parameter_id` values and what they mean, check with corresponding version of Doorman cluster implementation

-  	DoormanSilentMode              = 0x01
-	DoormanAutoRelock              = 0x02
-	DoormanLanguage                = 0x05
-	DoormanSystemArmHoldTime       = 0x10
-	DoormanHomeAwayAlarmMode       = 0x11
-	DoormanPartAlarmSystem         = 0x12
-	DoormanUserCodeBlockingEnable  = 0x13

     ```jsx
     {